-Work towards progressively ending all forms of immigration detention.
+Work towards progressively ending immigration detention.
 Until then, ensure that immigration detention is only ordered by a court of law as an exceptional and last resort measure determined on a case-by-case basis and implemented in line with international human rights law and its procedural safeguards.
-These must include respect for due process of law, access to legal counsel and fair trial guarantees, and ensuring detention is not mandatory, of limited scope and duration, necessary and proportionate, with no suitable non-custodial available to meet the legitimate aim.
+These must include respect for due process of law, access to legal counsel and fair trial guarantees, and ensuring detention is of limited scope and duration, necessary and proportionate, with no suitable non-custodial available to meet the legitimate aim.
 The reasons for detention must be clearly defined in law and explained to migrants orally and in writing, in a language and format they understand with the assistance of an interpreter if necessary, and that information on the individual’s rights in connection with the decision is included in the detention order.
 Ensure the effective enjoyment by migrants of their right to challenge the lawfulness of any deprivation of liberty, whatever its basis, before a court, and to be ordered released if the detention is found unlawful.

 Ensure detention conditions guarantee due respect for the dignity of the person by ensuring adherence to the UN Standard Minimum Rules on the Treatment of Prisoners and all other relevant international standards and reflect the administrative purpose of the deprivation of liberty for which migrants are being detained, imposing restrictions on individual autonomy only to the extent necessary to protect the rights of others and to maintain public order, and providing varied and appropriate activities to minimise the risks associated with immigration detention.
 Protect against the particular risks of exploitation, abuse and sexual or gender-based and other violence that immigration detention poses for migrants including LGBTI or gender non-conforming people, women, people with a disability, and children and they ensure receive the treatment and medication they require.
 Ensure that migrants deprived of liberty have prompt access to independent lawyers, including to receive visits and communicate with such lawyers, both to make effective the right to challenge the lawfulness of detention, and as a safeguard against torture or other cruel, inhuman or degrading treatment.

 Enforce the principle of non-detention for immigration purposes of all children, regardless of their status or the status of their parents, and expeditiously and completely cease all such detention of children, even for short term periods.
-Ensure also that migrants with special protection needs including but not limited to pregnant or nursing migrants, elderly migrants, migrants with a disability, survivors of torture or trauma, migrants with physical or mental health needs, trafficked persons, stateless persons, are not placed in detention.
+Ensure also that migrants with special protection needs including but not limited to pregnant or nursing migrants, elderly migrants, migrants with a disability, survivors of torture or trauma, migrants with physical or mental health needs, trafficked persons, stateless persons, are not placed in detention for any longer than is reasonably necessary.
 Ensure migrants are not liable for criminal prosecution for irregular entry or stay or for using the services of smugglers, and that trafficked persons are not detained, imprisoned, or criminalised for offences they were compelled to commit as a consequence of trafficking.